fpc/FPCSource/tests/readme.txt

 VERSION............Compiler with at lest this version number required.
 MAXVERSION.........Compiler with at most this version number required.
-RESULT.............Exit code of execution of test expected GRAPH..............Requires graph unit FAIL...............Compilation must fail RECOMPILE..........After compiling a test, recompile the test for a second
+RESULT.............Exit code of execution of test expected TIMEOUT............Timeout indication for test in seconds (only used if
+                   enabled by defining TEST_TIMEOUT) GRAPH..............Requires graph unit FAIL...............Compilation must fail RECOMPILE..........After compiling a test, recompile the test for a second